 With an LSA, you can fly one up to 600kg; (minimum flight training hours for initial NPL Conventional Control license = 35).

-This means you are very limited regarding aircraft, passenger (no more than 1), and/or luggage with LSA or MCC licenses.
+This means you are very limited regarding aircraft, passenger (no more than 1), and/or luggage with LSA or MCC licenses, but unlike in some other countries, provided you are Transponder equipped, you can pretty much fly anywhere with this license below 20,000 ft.
 So your license choice depends on your purpose for flying.

 With a PPL, you can go up or down in weight category, and carry on to a CPL if you want your flying to become your career.